10 Ways Men Can Achieve Super-Intense Orgasms: Part One

-Edging, or the practice of taking yourself right up to the brink of orgasm and then pulling back over and over again, has pretty much gone mainstream.
-For guys looking to rock an earth-shattering orgasm, edging can be a great way to build up that tension so when the release finally arrives, it's epic.
+Edging—the practice of taking yourself right up to the brink of a super-intense orgasm and then pulling back over and over again—is now mainstream for most men.
+For guys looking to rock an earth-shattering orgasm, edging can be a great way to build up that tension so that when the release finally arrives, it's epic.

 "If you're launching a rocket ship, they can call it off anywhere up to the 10-second to seven-second mark," Brunet said.
 "But once you reach that point, that last three seconds, the rocket is going to go.
 Edging is about finding that point and stopping right before it.
 And you stop, then start again, as often as you want.
 That often leads to a really great and powerful orgasm."